 Scry icon

-Scry vs Parsec
+Scry vs Parsec honest comparison

 Looking for a Parsec alternative?
 Here's an honest Scry vs Parsec comparison — what each one does well, and where the other one wins.
 Parsec is the closest video-quality peer in the personal remote-desktop space; their pipeline is tuned for low-latency game streaming and it shows.
 Scry is a smaller tool aimed at people who want a predictable lifetime price, an open WebRTC transport, and a browser client — and who don't need 4:4:4 color or 60+ fps.